-The following table sets forth our cash and cash equivalents and capitalization as of December 31, 2020 on:
+The following table sets forth our cash and cash equivalents and capitalization as of June 30, 2020 on:

-- · an actual basis; - · a pro forma basis to give effect to our corporate reorganization; and - on a pro forma as adjusted basis to give effect to the pro forma adjustments set forth above and to give further effect to the sale of 9,750,000 ADSs in this offering, based on the initial public offering price of \$18.00 per ADS, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- · an actual basis; - a pro forma basis to give effect to (i) the issuance and sale of 17,397,356 additional Series B preferred shares and 24,412,603 Series C preferred shares in November 2020, for aggregate net proceeds of \$114.0 million and (ii) our corporate reorganization; and - on a pro forma as adjusted basis to give effect to the pro forma adjustments set forth above and to give further effect to the sale of ADSs in this offering, based on an assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-You should read this information together with our audited consolidated financial statements for years ended December 31, 2020 and the related notes to those statements appearing elsewhere in this prospectus and the information set forth under the sections titled "Selected consolidated financial data," "Use of proceeds" and "Management's discussion and analysis of financial condition and results of operations."
+The pro forma and pro forma as adjusted information below is illustrative only and our capitalization following the closing of this offering is subject to adjustment based on the initial public offering price of the ADSs and the other terms of this offering determined at pricing.
+You should read this information together with our audited financial statements for years ended December 31, 2018 and 2019 and unaudited condensed consolidated financial statements for the six months ended June 30, 2019 and 2020 and the related notes to those statements appearing elsewhere in this prospectus and the information set forth under the sections titled "Selected consolidated financial data," "Use of proceeds" and "Management's discussion and analysis of financial condition and results of operations."

-As of December 31, 20 31, 2020 ro forma (in thousands, except share and per share data) Actual Pro forma as adjusted Cash and cash equivalents \$177,849 \$ 177,849 \$ 338,193 Shareholders' equity: Ordinary shares, £0.001 par value; 18,529,204 shares authorized, issued and outstanding, actual; 123,383,877 shares authorized, issued and outstanding, pro forma; 40,621,751 shares authorized, issued and outstanding, pro forma as adjusted \$ 25 \$ 159 \$ 210 Class A ordinary shares, £0.001 par value; no shares authorized, issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma; no shares authorized, issued and outstanding, pro forma as adjusted - 23 - Ψ 133 - Ψ Deferred shares, £0.001 par value; 30,521 shares authorized, issued and outstanding, actual; 30,521 shares authorized, issued and outstanding, pro forma; 30,521 shares authorized, issued and outstanding, pro forma as adjusted Convertible preferred shares, £0.001 par value; 104,854,673 shares authorized, issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma; no shares authorized, issued and outstanding, pro forma as adjusted 134 Additional paid in capital 234,903 234,903 \$ 395,067 Accumulated other comprehensive income 12,322 12,322 12,322 Accumulated deficit (58,012) (58,012) (58,012) Total capitalization \$189,372 \$ 189,372 \$ 349,587
+As of June 30, 2020

+(in thousands, except share and per share data) Actual Pro forma Pro forma as adjusted(1)

+Cash and cash equivalents \$ 79,474 \$ \$

+Shareholders' equity:

+Ordinary shares, £0.00001 par value; 10,042,187 shares authorized, issued and outstanding, actual; shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted

+Class A ordinary shares, £0.00001 par value; no shares issued and outstanding, actual; shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted

+Deferred shares, £0.00001 par value; 1,023,433 shares authorized, issued and outstanding, actual; no shares issued and outstanding, pro forma; no shares issued and outstanding, pro forma as adjusted

+Convertible preferred shares, £0.00001 par value; 63,044,714 shares authorized, issued and outstanding, actual; no shares issued and outstanding, pro forma; no shares issued and outstanding, pro forma as

+adjusted 1

+Additional paid in capital 118,715

+Accumulated other comprehensive income 1,520

+Accumulated deficit (36,882)

+Total capitalization \$ 83,354 \$ \$